RenderKit/ospray/doc/api.md

   vec4f[]            vertex.position_radius [data] array of vertex position and
                                             per-vertex radius

-  vec3f[]            vertex.position        [data] array of vertex position

-  float              radius                 global radius of all curves (if
-                                            per-vertex radius is not used), default 0.01

   vec2f[]            vertex.texcoord        [data] array of per-vertex texture coordinates

   vec4f[]            vertex.color           [data] array of corresponding vertex